jschwel1/HF_Schedule/README.txt

 # Main.java
 	Organization section is signficantly simpler; however, some modifications are still requried to check for more than the required number of hours and try to better include every trainee.

+6/9/2016
+# All files
+- Several changes made as noted in the commit notes